damianhakert/damianhakert.github.io/source/jobs/director-customer-success/index.html.md

 title: "Director of Customer Success"
 ---

 As the Director of Customer Success, you report to the [VP of Engineering](https://about.gitlab.com/jobs/vp-of-engineering), and you will build the Customer Success team with world-class Success Engineers.
-Exceptionally qualified candidates may have the [Support Lead](https://about.gitlab.com/jobs/support-lead) report to the and help customers succeed with GitLab through their growth initiatives, projects, and strategies.
+Exceptionally qualified candidates may have the [Support Lead](https://about.gitlab.com/jobs/support-lead) report to them.
+The Customer Success team will help customers succeed with GitLab through their growth initiatives, projects, and strategies.
 The right candidate will play a critical role in the delivery of a world-class service experience to GitLab's customers and channel partners.
 If you are truly passionate about customer advocacy and have a proven track record to talk about, then apply for this opportunity to unequivocally help our customers and furthermore, directly impact GitLab’s overall success and growth.

 ## Responsibilities